Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

 The purpose of this experiment is to determine if the range of the LoRaWAN network is sufficient to scale to the entirety of the Tennessee Tech campus.
 The original constraint specifies a range of 915 meters is needed to reach all of campus if the gateway is located in Brown Hall.
 I would argue that this constraint is unrealistic and not a typical way to scale a LoRaWAN application across a campus.
 One gateway should not be expected to receive all the data from end devices across the entire campus.
 Instead, there should be multiple spread across campus, with purposely lower range.
 One Semtech SX1302 LoRa baseband chip (like the one in this system’s gateway) can handle an absolute maximum of 9 end devices at one time (8+8+1 decoders).
 While it may seem uncommon that 9 end devices would want to send their data at the same time, many end devices would make packet loss a problem in this scenario.
 This would not be feasible for an application with many more than 9 end devices unless multiple gateways were used.
 Therefore, I propose splitting the coverage of campus into smaller regions as pictured below.
 This should be more like an actual implementation.

+*Image of campus split into 8 regions, Bing Maps*
 ![image](https://github.com/Brady-Beecham/Capstone-Team-PowerHouse/assets/119456660/ead65eea-cf4e-4393-a3e1-65f46a022bb4)

 I have split the campus up into 8 regions of varying size.
 I will use the largest region, region 3 as the benchmark for range.
 In summary, the purpose of this experiment is to both test if one single gateway can reach across all of campus (from Brown Hall to the edge of purple lot), and/or the largest region in a multi-gateway implementation.